Reasons for the app redesign

 Case #1.
 Target audience left out in the cold

-Building an app redesign process with an eye on trends sounds like a smart idea.
+Building an app redesign process with an eye on industry trends sounds like a smart idea.
 However, fashion just for the sake of it won’t do you good.
 To create a friendly and enjoyable user experience, a product owner should consider trends from the customers’ point of view.
 If they are 45+ respectable businessmen wearing tuxedos five days a week, the whole Memphis look will hardly hook them.

 Case #2.
 Judgment calls mistaken for proper feedback